tianqi13/BLT-SynthStarter/README.md

 There is a possibility of deadlock here, when module B misses the last message because it has not been fully plugged into A yet, but A’s stacking connector already detects an East handshake input.
 A is waiting for B to send a handshake complete signal (as B is now the eastmost module), and turns off its east handshaking signal, causing B to think it is the only module.
 Then, a deadlock occurs and handshaking never finishes.

 To circumvent this, we add another state to our handshaking state machine.
 When a handshake signal is detected by the east most or west most modules, we enter a state 'waiting for stabilisation', and start a timer.
-This module only sends the restart message to the CAN bus when it has **constantly** detected a east/west HS signal for 0.5s.
+This module only sends the restart message to the CAN bus when it has **constantly** detected a east/west HS signal for 0.5 micro seconds.
+The westmost module should also wait 0.5 micro seconds before sending its handshake message.
 This ensures that there is enough time for the user to plug in extra modules and for all modules to be established on the CAN bus before HS restarts, and circumvents the deadlock problem.